Rumble (Skrillex, Fred Again and Flowdan song): Release and promotion

 In July 2022, Fred Again played a set for Boiler Room in London, in which the song was included and played in public for the first time.
 The song became a fan-favourite from the set, creating excitement for a possible release and prompting unofficial uploads of the song to appear on YouTube in the weeks leading up to release.

 On January 2, 2023, Skrillex posted a 15-second teaser of Rumble on social media, alongside the text "QFF/DGTC 23", announcing his two albums Quest for Fire and Don't Get Too Close, the former being his first studio album in nine years, following 2014's Recess.
-The announcement of the albums and song's release garnered positive reaction, including from fellow producers Tchami, Subtronics, Kill the Noise, Eptic, Deorro, and rapper Missy Elliot, among others.
+The announcement of the albums and song's release garnered positive reaction, including from fellow producers Tchami, Subtronics, Kill the Noise, Eptic, Deorro, and rapper Missy Elliott, among others.

-Upon the song's release on January 4, Skrillex announced that another single, "Way Back", with American rapper and singer Trippie Redd and British singer and producer PinkPantheress, would release on January 6.
-On January 5, a live set with Skrillex, Fred Again, and Four Tet took place at the Electric Ballroom in London, where Rumble was played.
+The song was released on January 4, 2023.
+The next day, a live set with Skrillex, Fred Again, and Four Tet took place at the Electric Ballroom in London, where Rumble was played.
+It was subsequently released on Skrillex's Quest for Fire as well as Fred Again's USB compilation album (hence the cover depicting the character from the cover of the former over the original USB cover).